Consti Free by Mool Health: Best Ayurvedic Medicine for Constipation

 These interventions support elimination but don't replace root-cause therapy.

-How Ayurvedic Medicine for Constipation Works
+How Ayurvedic Medicine for Constipation and Gas Works — The Vata Framework

 The result?
 Dryness in the colon, sluggish movement, and incomplete evacuation.
 If left untreated, these patterns solidify into chronic dysfunction and toxin buildup.